qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 ### `CRUD_ACTIONS`

-This option determines if Gitea should sign commits from the web editor or API CRUD actions.
+This option determines if RIA Hub should sign commits from the web editor or API CRUD actions.
 The possible values are:

 - `never`: Never sign